golang/pkgsite/doc/frontend.md

 [API](https://github.com/americanexpress/jest-image-snapshot#%EF%B8%8F-api) for
 jest image snapshots for more information.

-To run the tests locally, start the pkgsite server and then run `./devtools/npm.sh run test-e2e`
+To run the tests on your machine run `./all.bash e2e`.

 ## Static Assets